Posted in:

 Can I transfer shares worth more than £20,000?

-Can I transfer existing shares into an ISA?
-The answer to that is, it depends on how much they are worth!
-HMRC has set the limit of £20,000 per person when it comes to transferring shares into an ISA, just like when it comes to putting money into your according to your ISA allowance or withdrawing money from your ISA.
+Can I make use of the transfer shares into ISA option?
+The answer to that question depends on how much they are worth!
+HMRC has set a limit of £20,000 per person when it comes to transferring shares into an ISA, just like when it comes to putting money into your ISA account according to your ISA allowance or withdrawing money from your ISA.

-What types of shares can I transfer into an ISA?
+What types of shares can I include in my transfer shares into ISA option?

 A stocks and shares ISA can be used as a “tax wrapper” for a variety of different investment products.
-Within a Stocks and Shares ISA, all investment growth and interest are tax-free.
+All investment growth and interest are tax-free within a Stocks and Shares ISA.

 An ISA for stocks and shares may contain a variety of investment instruments, such as: